This page offers advice to clergy who become governors because of their church office.

 Being a trustee for the school

 When a school closes or transfers to a replacement site the trustees have to determine the future of the premises in accordance with legislation and guidance from the DfE and Charity Commission.
 DBE Officers always support this work and trustees must consult the DBE over such proposals.
-Further information can be found by clicking here.

 The trustees’ approval is required before a school can apply for academy status.